davidmrowe/www.rowerunning.co.uk/_posts/2009/2009-04-27-london-marathon-2009.md

 ![2009-04-26-flm-1720](/images/2009/2009-04-26-flm-1720.jpg)

 I knew Sharon would be on the other side of the road at around 13 miles so I made sure I was a position where I could be spotted.
-We passed a double-decker bus in the middle of the road which was playing loud uplifing music and it was a real boost at this point.
+We passed a double-decker bus in the middle of the road which was playing loud uplifting music and it was a real boost at this point.
 Only a matter of seconds later I could see the Fetch support area in the distance on the left so gave a wave to try and help attract attention.
 I'd told Sharon when I had expected to get there and I'd say I arrived bang on time.

 I waved, I cheered and the supporters waved and cheered ten times as loud back at me.
 I could easily spot Sharon (maybe it was the great big camera!) and it was a most welcome boost.
 I knew I'd be back there to see them again in about nine miles time which would be cool.